 Mitigation Action Facility – Detailed Preparation Phase

-The project financed through the Mitigation Action Facility – Detailed Preparation Phase will support the design of a guarantee fund to provide a first loss guarantees to banks for investments in energy efficiency projects through EPC implemented by ESCO.
-The activities will also provide capacity building for procurement of ESCO services by the private sector, and establish enabling financial and regulatory environments for ESCOs.
+The project funded by the Mitigation Action Facility – Detailed Preparation Phase will support the design of a revolving first loss guarantee fund, providing guarantees to banks for investments in energy efficiency projects through EPC implemented by ESCOs.
+The activities will also provide capacity building to banks for financing energy efficiency projects, measurement and verification certification to ESCO professionals, and procurement of ESCO services to the public sector.
+The Detailed Preparation Phase will support the establishment of enabling financial and regulatory environments for ESCOs, through the assessment and revision of existing public procurement and energy related regulation, the establishment of an ESCO accreditation registry, and the development of frameworks and tools to facilitate EPC in Mauritius.

 Get in touch